yungSoftware/roblox-2016-source-code/README.md

 <p align=center>
 All projects able to compile & run without an hitch<br>
 Color3.fromRGB, Color3.fromHSV and Color3.fromHex Support<br>
-Fixed a lot of issues that break the compilation and the overall experience<br>
+Fixed a lot of issues that breaks the compilation and the overall experience<br>
 Everything is open source on this source code, we even reverse engineered some closed source libraries<br>
 We actively working on this project, So you can help us by just Starting Forking and modifying the source.<br><br>
 </p>